SkylerHVanHorn/phishing-detection-tool/README.md

-# Phishing Email Detection System
+# Phishing Email Detection Program

 This project is a Python-based phishing email detection system.
-It analyzes emails, classifies them as trusted, suspicious, or malicious, and generates a detailed report.
+It analyzes emails, classifies them as either trusted, benign, suspicious, or malicious, and generates a detailed report.
 It also supports sending the generated report via email.

 ## Features